yegor256/blog/_drafts/object.md

 these days usually organized into classes

 Functions organized into classes?
 What kind of programming is that?
 Object-oriented?
-Martin, classes are not organizers of functions!
+Martin, classes are **not** organizers of functions!

-Unfortunately, it is a very common misconception of a class and object roles in object-oriented programming.
+Unfortunately, it is a very common misconception of a role of a class and an object in OOP.

-So, what is a "proper" object in object-oriented programming?
+So, what is a "proper" object?
 What is not a proper one?
 What is the difference?
 Even though it is a very polemic subject, it is a very important one.
 Unless we undertand what an object is, how can we write object-oriented software?
-Well, we can, but will it be an object-oriented programming?
+Well, we can, but how good will it be?

 Unfortunately, this is not an exact science.
-There are many opinions about what a good object is, in OOP.
+There are many opinions.
 Here is my four qualities of a good object.

 <!--more-->

-## It Exists In Real Life
+## She Exists In Real Life

+Yes, an object is a living organism.
+Moreover, an object should be [antropomorphized](https://en.wikipedia.org/wiki/Anthropomorphism), i.e. treated like a human being.
+That's why "she".

 An employee, a department, an HTTP request, a table in MySQL, a line in a file, or a file itself are proper objects.
-Because they exist in real-life even when our software doesn't work.
+Because they exist in real-life even when our software is turned off.

 A controller, a parser, a service locator, a singleton, or a factory are **not** good objects (yes, most of GoF patterns are anti-patterns!).
 They don't exist apart from your software, in real life.

-## It Is Unique
+## She Is Unique

 A good object should always encapsulate something, in order to be unique.
 If there is nothing to encapsulate, an object may